Role of Project Manager in Software Development - DO OK

 Source: PMI.org

 Such an approach reduces the satisfaction gap which comes from the difference between customer expectations and customer perception of our delivery service.
 Storing that knowledge in a company's wiki helps to recall best practices and lessons learned from all previously delivered projects.
-That will lead to rapid application development in future.
+That will lead to rapid application development in the future.

 Core Skills of the Project Manager